sciencePeptideDeck

 3. Research Peptide Vendors (No Prescription)

 A 10mg vial of sermorelin from a reputable research vendor will cost $40–$80 depending on the vendor and any promotions.
 At common dosing protocols, a single vial can last 2–4 weeks.
-So monthly costs in the $50–$120 range are realistic for many users.
+So monthly costs in the $50–$120 range are realistic for many users — making the research vendor route the lowest sermorelin price by far.

 Quality varies enormously in this space.
 That's the honest truth.
 The best vendors invest in third-party testing and post Certificates of Analysis (CoAs) for every batch.
 The worst ones sell underdosed or mislabeled products with no accountability.